learn-co-curriculum/phase-1-how-the-web-works/README.md

 ![](https://s3.amazonaws.com/learn-verified/response-headers.png)

-The servers response is separated into two sections, the headers and the body.
+The server's response is separated into two sections, the headers and the body.
 The headers are all of the metadata about the response.
 This includes things like content-length (how big is my response) and what type of content it is.
 The headers also include the status code of the response.
 The *body* of the response is what you see rendered on the page.
 It is all of that HTML/CSS that you see!
 Most of the data of a response is in the body, not in the headers.

 ### Status Codes